 Brick and click, e-Tailing, S-commerce…retail jargon is everywhere and just when you think you’ve mastered it all, a whole new group of head-scratching terms seems to pop up.
 As much as you may want to dismiss new lingo and focus on more important parts of your business, here’s why you should pay attention to them.
 A lot of insight and value is found in new jargon since they are a reflection of the changes and advancements of an ever-changing market.
 Take 'endless aisle' for example.
-Also called extended aisle, it is a relatively new term that has quickly become a norm over the last couple of years not only in the retail space but with B2B wholesale distribution businesses as well, especially as businesses continue to develop omnichannel strategies.
+Also called extended aisle, it is term common in the retail space along with B2B wholesale distribution businesses as well, especially as businesses continue to develop omnichannel strategies.
 So, what does "endless aisle" mean?

 Endless Aisle Example: